Benjamin Henry Day

-Benjamin Henry Day (April 10, 1810 – December 21, 1889) was an American newspaper publisher who founded the New York Sun, the first penny press newspaper in the United States, in 1833.
+Benjamin Henry Day (April 10, 1810 – December 21, 1889) was an American newspaper publisher who founded The Sun, the first penny press newspaper in the United States, in 1833.

 Biography

-Day was born in Springfield, Massachusetts on April 10, 1810, to Henry Day, a hatter, and Mary Ely.
+Day was born in Springfield, Massachusetts, on April 10, 1810, to Henry Day, a hatter, and Mary Ely.
 Day started his printing career in 1824, at the Springfield Republican.

 In 1835, Day's Sun was responsible for publishing a story written by Richard Adams Locke about life on the Moon that was fictional, but was received by the general public as fact.
 The publicity of the article was widespread at the time and now is referred to as "The Great Moon Hoax".
 Day is credited with stretching the truth that came to be known as sensationalism.
 Day is also credited for importing to the United States the London Plan, a system of newspaper distribution largely antiquated today in which the paper carriers buy newspapers in bulk from the publisher and sell the papers to the reading public for a profit.

 Day sold the Sun to his brother-in-law Moses Yale Beach for $40,000 in 1838.
 Afterwards he started the True Sun in 1840, which had but a brief run.
 In 1842, he created the Brother Jonathan, the first illustrated weekly in the U.S., which he ran for twenty years.

 Day constantly quarreled with George Wisner over the publication of abolitionist articles.
 Day considered himself democratic to Wisner's extreme abolitionist standpoint.